haoranleo/Hangman_Game/README.md

 The game-server is designed to be able to manage maximum three 2-players games simultaneously by monitoring multiple socket descriptors.

-Every player (if multiple player mode, then all players) are allowed only 6 times incorrect guesses per game.
+Every player (if multiple player mode, then all players) are allowed only 6 incorrect guesses per game.

 See project description here: [Project Description](./Project2_description.pdf)